TheKingEagle/RMSoftware.ModularBot/doc/Core-Commands/addcmd.md

 These will not output a message directly, but they perform tasks that once executed, the tasks may output messages instead.

 ## Variables, Flags & More.
-You can specify variables and flags that will output a specific value.
+Items in the <Response> or <Action parameters> segment of the command, you can specify variables and flags that will output a specific value.
 * `{params}` will take all text typed after the original command and output it into the response/action.
 * `{n}` will take 'n' parameter from the text.
 Words wrapped in Quotes will count as one parameter.
 * `%self%` will output the bot's mention.